orb-lang/espalier/doc/md/espalier/grammars/sqlite.md

 #### name

-  The rules for what is actually a valid identifier are cunningle reverse\- engineered here, with a bit of help from stack and the source code\.
+  The rules for what is actually a valid identifier are cunningly reverse\- engineered here, with a bit of help from stack and the source code\.

 Sources\[\{\*\}\]\[\{\*\*\}\]: